Updated · Mike Certo, NMLS #260555

 Phoenix is in Maricopa County, which gives Phoenix buyers access to Maricopa-specific programs that Arizona buyers in other counties don't have.

-Home In Five Advantage (Maricopa County)
+Home in Five Advantage (Maricopa County)

 Home Plus (statewide AZ)